Who Is George Stephanopoulos?

 In 2002, Stephanopoulos became host of ABC's political program This Week, holding the position until 2010 and then returning to the show's anchor seat in 2012.
 He has also gone on to co-host Good Morning America and serve as chief anchor of ABC News.

-In November 2001, Stephanopoulos married actress and author Alexandra Wentworth, with whom he has two daughters.
+In November 2001, Stephanopoulos married actress and author Ali Wentworth, with whom he has two daughters.

-In spring 2020, the news anchor and his wife were among the high-profile individuals who tested positive for the coronavirus.
+In the spring of 2020, the news anchor and his wife were among the high-profile individuals who tested positive for the coronavirus.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!